ringcentral/ringcentral-api-docs/docs/authentication/tokens.md

-# Using access keys
+# Using access tokens

 !!! info "Need help authenticating your application?"
-    This guide is intended to assist developers in using access keys once they have been acquired by going through one of authorization flows:
+    This guide is intended to assist developers in using access tokens once they have been acquired by going through one of authorization flows:

     * [Auth code flow](../auth-code-flow/)
     * [Auth code with PKCE flow](../auth-code-pkce-flow/)